 - Instructions for paying the mandatory $200.00 SEVIS fee to the Department of Homeland Security.

-Note: A Canadian does not need a visa stamp in his or her passport.
-A Canadian is only required to show his or her Form DS-2019 at the Port of Entry to obtain status as a J-1 Exchange Visitor.
+Note: Canadian citizens does not need a visa stamp in their passport.
+They are only required to show their Form DS-2019 at the Port of Entry to obtain status as a J-1 Exchange Visitor.

-Your department will be responsible for expressing mailing the above documents to the individual abroad.
+Your department will be responsible for mailing the above documents to the individual abroad.
 The sending of electronic copies of Form DS-2019 are not permitted.

 U.S. Embassy/Consulate Appointment

-Once the Exchange Visitor receives the above documents from your Department, he or she needs to pay the SEVIS fee, and then make an appointment with the nearest U.S. Embassy or Consulate in his or her country.
+Once the Exchange Visitor (EV) receives the above documents from your Department, they must pay the SEVIS fee, and then make an appointment with the nearest U.S. Embassy or Consulate in their country.
 The Embassy/Consulate will process the J-1 visa request.
-Therefore, the Exchange Visitor should ask the Embassy/Consulate about the procedures involved in obtaining the J-1 (and J-2 dependent) visas.
+Therefore, the EV should ask the Embassy/Consulate about the procedures involved in obtaining the J-1 (and J-2 dependent) visas.

-The following are some of the documents the Exchange Visitor will need to take to his or her appointment at the Embassy/Consulate:
+The following are some of the documents the EV will need to take to his or her appointment at the Embassy/Consulate:

 - Current passport (Must be valid for at least 6 months into the future)

 - Proof of SEVIS fee payment to the Department of Homeland Security SEVIS Form(s)

 - Evidence of financial ability to meet expenses at UND